ramshabilal/eventgo-event-management-system/README.md

 ## Research Topics

 * (5 points) Integrate user authentication
-    * I'm going to be using passport.js for user authentication
+    * I'm using passport.js for user authentication and express-session for session management.
+    * User can register for an account and then log in.
+    * Once logged in, the user can remain logged in for three hours - achieved with the help of session cookies.
+    * User can log out using the log-out button at the bottom of the screen.
-* (4 points) Perform client-side form validation using a JavaScript library
+* (4 points) Perform client-side form validation and server-side validation and sanitization before using user input
+    * On the client side, forms have types such as 'date' set so the user enters the correct data.
+Moreover, fields required for the MongoDB schemas are set to be required to ensure user enters all required data.
+    * On the server side, mongo-sanitize is used to ensure user input is sanitized before being queried.
+    * Error handling is done to prevent the website from crashing and to gracefully convey errors.
+* (6 points) Use of libraries
+    1. FullCalendar
+    2. Chart.js
+    3. req flash
+    4.
 * (3 points) Configuration management
     * dotenv
     * nconf